 At Essential Health Acupuncture only disposable needles are used.
-Acupunture needles are only used once and then disposed of in a sharps container.
+Acupunture needles are only used once, and then disposed of in a sharps container.
 At no point and under no circumstance are needles ever reused.

-About Your Acupuncturist
+About Your Acupuncturists

 Rauchelle was born and raised in Minot, ND.
 Her undergraduate studies at North Dakota State University focused on Pharmacy with an emphasis in Business.
 During that time she was contemplating a career change, still preferering the health care field.
 A close cousin of Rauchelle's introduced her to acupuncture.
 She felt the Eastern Medicine philosophy resonated with how she wanted to help people.
 During her education she did receive regular acupuncture treatments, for chronic upper back and shoulder pain, that helped her tremendously.
-The acupuncture not just helped with the physical pain, but with the emotional and mental components, that can affect the level and cause of pain.
+The acupuncture helped with more than just the physical pain, but with the emotional and mental components that can affect the level and cause of pain.
 She became more aware and in tune with her own body.

 Rauchelle is a proud mother of two boys, married to Shane Meschke, physical therapist at Kossuth Regional Health Center.
 Rauchelle has been employeed with Kossuth Regional Health Center since November of 2008.